 4. Half Banded Spiny Eel

-If you are looking for a smaller freshwater aquarium eel, the half banded spiny eel is a good way to grow.
-These things will grow to around 8 inches or 20 cm in length, making them fairly good options for moderate size tanks.
+If you are looking for a smaller aquarium eel, the half banded spiny eel is a good way to grow.
+In terms of size, these things will grow to around 8 inches or 20 cm in length, making them fairly good options for moderate size tanks.

 The half banded spiny eels enjoys burrowing itself in the substrate, so a fine sand substrate is needed.
 Keeping plants can be a bit hard, as these guys also have a proclivity for uprooting rooted plants, so floating plants are recommended.